willfaught/pie/README.md

 # Pie

-Pie sets up a fresh Mac with preferences, configuration, and software.
+Pie sets up a fresh Mac with configuration and software.

 ## Installing